Ever had the feeling that VIPER should be simpler?

 - Move non-view stuff elsewhere.

-Writing a 2000-line class to observe, download, persist and transform data clearly breaks the single responsibility principle.
-We tend to attribute this to Apple, but whose fault is it really?
+Writing a 2000-line class to observe, download, persist and transform data blatantly breaks the single responsibility principle.
+It’s our job to recognize and fix this, not Apple’s.

 * * * *